 There is no better place in Europe for stargazing.
 The low levels of pollution and low light contamination allow the stars and the moon to shine as bright as possible.

-There are several companies that offer stargazing sessions in the national park: The state run mountain guides offer a session and there are also independent pros like Astro Amigos and Teide Astro that you can also hire.
-If you want “the full experience” the Tenerife Observatory offers guided tours and is completly fascinating.
+There are several companies that offer stargazing sessions in the national park: The state-run mountain guides offer a session and there are also independent pros like Astro Amigos and Teide Astro that you can also hire.
+If you want “the full experience” the Tenerife Observatory offers guided tours and is completely fascinating.

 Los Roques de Garcia

 Los Roques de Garcia is a collection of otherworldly rock formations that run from the north of the island to the south along the main caldera in Teide National Park.
 They sit at over 2,000 meters above sea and are incredible at 1,700 meters below the peak of Mount Teide.
 Roque Cinchado is the most famous and recognizable of the Roques de Gracia formations because of its gravity-defying, contorted shape.